 Interviewing and observing medical professionals to learn about context

 What I found was that the current user flow was too confusing for users and lacked clarity when teaching how to perform the test maneuver correctly, therefore, producing inaccurate results.
 As design lead, I worked with another designer to re-prioritize tasks, strip down to the MVP that will let us achieve our goals in the allotted timeframe of 3 months, put aside the nice-to-haves, and visually map these tasks in order.
 This helped us identify problem areas missed previously and think about how to make smoother, consistent transitions from one task to the next.

-User interface and feature inspiration was borrowed from existing FDA approved spirometry equipment as a starting point to redesigning the instructional components and to stay within FDA regulation boundaries.
 A competitor, Spiro PD, had a similar idea of making spirometry testing mobile but the experience still needed improvement.
 For example, the screen drops from your eye sight when you follow along with the tutorial which defeats the feature’s purpose.
 Another example, is that the device is quite expensive (in the hundreds) to only fulfill a single purpose.
 Lastly, the experience becomes chore overtime when done repetitively.
-Because traditional instructional training is so direct, the idea of putting a fun twist like gamification might help incentivize users for repetitive medical diagnostics, making it less daunting and more effective while extending our reach to a wider audience, including young children who may be intimidated or dislike the procedure.
+Because traditional instructional training can be cut and dry, the idea of putting a fun twist like gamification might help incentivize users for repetitive medical diagnostics, making it less daunting and more effective while extending our reach to a wider audience, including young children who may be intimidated or dislike the procedure.

 Designing a better tutorial